HankB/GPIOD_Debian_Raspberry_Pi/line_config/README.md

 gcc -Wall -o line_cfg line_cfg.c -l gpiod
 ```

-For testing this an LED was connected to the output of GPIO 8 with a 330 ohm series resistor.
-With GPIO 8 in default configuration (input with pullup) The LED glows dimly.
-When set to output it is either bright or off, depending on the output state.
-Delays are inserted in the code to help make this obvious.
+For testing this an LED was connected to the output of GPIO 8 with a 470 ohm series resistor.

 ```text
 hbarta@bullpi3b:~/Programming/GPIOD_Debian_Raspberry_Pi/line_cfg$ ./line_cfg